0 minsPublished on 12/20/2023

 Stablecoins are a more recent development in the world of crypto, and really exploded in 2021.
 Stablecoins aim to “peg" (tie themselves) to fiat currencies or commodities as a way to attempt to mitigate some of the volatility that comes with other types of cryptocurrencies.

 There are four categories of stablecoins: fiat-backed, crypto-backed, commodity-backed, and algorithmic.
-You can learn more about them here.

 Examples of stablecoins include: